Hannalysis/Coding-Chronicles/README.md

 As I mentioned in the last update, I decided to focus on making responsive layout adjustments for smaller desktops (1024px), and the mid point between that and the figma design at 1440px (1240px).
 There are 3 sections that are causing issues as soon as I shrink down from the design level, so after a while of trying to make wholesale changes, I opted for a component/section by section approach, and temporarily commented out those components to make the adjustments  on section content that was a bit more predictable.
 With the red outline on, I managed to adjust grid and spacing ratios, and a bit of image clamping, and successfully made adjustments to the Layout (Header & Footer), and 3 of the 6 within the main section.

 One thing that was bothering me when testing responsive feedback on the web page using chrome devtools, is that the alignment of the page would often incorrectly shift.
 But I looked up any solutions and discovered a handy trick - pressing ctrl + 0 after clicking on the web page area resets the view.
-Granted, there are times when this does not work, but for the most part it improved my efficiently by quite a margin.
+Granted, there are times when this does not work, but for the most part it improved my efficiency by quite a margin.

 ------------